omgnetwork/ios-sdk/documentation/client.md

 let configuration = ClientConfiguration(baseURL: "https://your.base.url",
                                         credentials: credentials,
                                         debugLog: false)
-let client = HTTPClient(config: configuration)
+let client = HTTPClientAPI(config: configuration)
 let params = LoginParams(email: "some@email.com", password: "password")
-client.loginClient(withParams: params) { (result) in
+client.login(withParams: params) { (result) in
     switch result {
     case .fail(error: let error): // TODO: Handle error case .success(data: let authenticationToken):
-        // From the client is authenticated automatically and you'll be able to perform authenticated calls with it.
+        // Now the client is authenticated automatically and you'll be able to perform authenticated calls with it.
         // You can also access to the `User` object: `authenticationToken.user` }
 }